 The Application Gallery features COMSOL Multiphysics® tutorial and demo app files pertinent to the electrical, structural, acoustics, fluid, heat, and chemical disciplines.
 You can use these examples as a starting point for your own simulation work by downloading the tutorial model or demo app file and its accompanying instructions.

 Search for tutorials and apps relevant to your area of expertise via the Quick Search feature.
 To download the MPH-files, log in or create a COMSOL Access account that is associated with a valid COMSOL license.
 Note that many of the examples featured here can also be accessed via the Application Libraries that are built into the COMSOL Multiphysics® software and available from the File menu.

 This is a model of the acoustics inside a sedan, that is inside a typical hard-top family car.
-The model sets up sources at loudspeaker locations as well as impedance conditions to model soft absorbing surfaces (seats and carpet).
+The model sets up sources at loudspeaker locations as well as impedance conditions to model soft absorbing surfaces for the seats, carpet, and roof lining.
 The model results in plots of the ...
 Read More

-This example exemplifies how you can export the data from your mesh and results to a text file.
-A more detailed description of the phenomenon and the modeling process can be seen in the blog post "[Exporting Meshes and Solutions Using the Application Builder](https://www.comsol.com/blogs/exporting-meshes-and-solutions-using-the-application-builder/)".
+This example exemplifies how curve fitting can be performed in COMSOL Multiphysics®, and how this can be applied to your modeling.
+A more detailed description of the phenomenon and the modeling process can be seen in the blog post "[Curve Fitting of Experimental Data with COMSOL Multiphysics](https://www.comsol.com/blogs/curve-fitting-of-experimental-data-with-comsol-multiphysics/) ...
+Read More

 Switched reluctance motors work on the principle of reluctance torque.
 The stator and rotor will interact so as to minimize the reluctance for the flux path.
 This application simulates the behavior of the motor when the stator winding is excited with a step voltage and the rotor being ...
 Read More